 STORY / GAMEPLAY

-The hero of the game is Rohan, a young man who tries to save some deities that were put prisoners inside some stones (!)
-Rohan's enemies are numerous ancient warriors and skeletons who try to prevent him from saving the gods, so his quest is quite hard.
-Rohan must also face a more dangerous enemy; the potential fall from a platform which will instantly kill him and will decrease the total coins he gathers.
-Rohan's weaponry is limited to knives, boomerangs and a few other throwing weapons.
-Remember to throw your projectiles quickly towards the enemies since they sometimes attack in groups!
-Each time an enemy is downed it drops one or more coins.
-These coins (existing only in the Sega Megadrive version) are used to increase your armor's strength (rather than paying at shops and upgrade your weaponry as in the Amiga, ST and PC versions.)
+The hero of the game is Rohan, a young warrior on a quest to save a number of deities kept prisoners inside stones (!)
+He is forced to fight against numerous ancient warriors and skeletons trying to prevent him from saving the gods, and also deal with a more deadly enemy: a potential fall from a platform which will instantly kill him and will decrease the total number of coins he collects.
+Rohan's weaponry is limited to knives, boomerangs and a few other throwing weapons that must be shot rapidly towards the enemies as they attack in groups!
+Each time an enemy sprite is down, one or more coins appear for you to collect.
+These coins can be used to increase your armor's strength (on the Sega Genesis version) while on the ST, Amiga and DOS versions you'll have to enter shops and pay to upgrade your weaponry

-GRAPHICS / SOUND The graphics on the ST version are quite good but do not match the quality of its counterparts Amiga and MS-DOS (though the scrolling looks faster on the ST compared to the MS-DOS version!).
-Although the game uses 40+ colors on screen (!) which is rare for the ST, there is a lot of detail missing at the backdrops compared to the other two 16bit versions.
-On the other hand, the sprites are nicely drawn and move quite fast although the lack of a Blitter support whist the backgrounds scroll quite smooth but not as good as on the Amiga version of course.
-The sound on the ST is OK, with a chip tune and some nice sound effects through it YM2149.
-Risky Woods is surely a nice game for the ST library, but I believe that Dinamic could do just a little better for this machine!
+The graphics on the ST version are good, with 40+ simultaneous colors on-screen, which is rare for the standard ST capabilities.
+The sprites are nicely made and move quite fast although the lack of a Blitter and the backgrounds scroll quite smooth.
+The sound on the ST is OK, with a chip tune and some nice sound effects through the YM2149.
+Overall, Risky Woods is a cool game on the Atari ST library.